lsforever/image-authentication-watermark/README.md

 # image-authentication-watermark
 This is a Image Authentication Project with watermark based method.
-UI and Basic functionality both included.
+GUI included.